History of De'Aaron Fox in Timeline

 October 18, 2017: NBA Debut

-On October 18, 2017, De'Aaron Fox made his NBA debut for the Sacramento Kings against the Houston Rockets, scoring 14 points, 4 rebounds, and 5 assists in a 105–100 loss.
+On October 18, 2017, De'Aaron Fox made his NBA debut for the Sacramento Kings against the Houston Rockets, scoring 14 points with 4 rebounds and 5 assists.

-At the conclusion of his freshman season in 2017, De'Aaron Fox announced that he would forgo his final three years of collegiate eligibility and enter the 2017 NBA draft.
+At the conclusion of his freshman season in 2017, De'Aaron Fox announced that he would enter the NBA draft, forgoing his remaining college eligibility to live out his dream.

 2017: Drafted by Sacramento Kings

-In 2017, De'Aaron Fox was selected fifth overall by the Sacramento Kings in the NBA draft.
+In 2017, De'Aaron Fox was selected fifth overall by the Sacramento Kings in the NBA draft after playing college basketball for the Kentucky Wildcats.

-On January 28, 2018, De'Aaron Fox scored a season-high 26 points, going 6–6 from three-point range in a 15-point loss to the San Antonio Spurs.
+On January 28, 2018, De'Aaron Fox scored a season-high 26 points against the San Antonio Spurs.

 November 1, 2018: First Career Triple-Double